 “It usually came down to engagement… You know who’s jumping in on Slack convos, who’s eager to grow.”

 Ashley says most high-performing SDRs detach themselves from the outcome of the call.
-They focused instead on understanding motivations and the emotions that drive decision-making, so they can infuse that empathy in a sale.
+They focus instead on understanding the motivations and the emotions that drive decision-making, so they can infuse empathy in a sale.

 Reps forget that discovery requires curiosity, and curiosity requires passion.
 Without that interest in digging into the emotions and learning how to tie them to a person and to a sale, you’re less likely to succeed.

 But, Ashley reinforces that, while passion is essential, it’s not enough.
 Without that focus and self-motivation, you won’t keep it up.